mco-gh/mco.dev/content/post/data/wiki.md

 ![Barack Obama](/img/BarackObama.png)

-Armed with the page views and the wikidata, we can run the sort of queries we'd like to run.
+Armed with the page views and the wikidata, we can run powerful categorical queries.
 But there's one catch: the Wikidata is huge: 400GB compressed and nearly 1TB uncompressed.
 So we're going to have handle it with care.

 ## What problem are we trying to solve?

-Now this is starting to look like something bigger than an afternoon job.
-Whenever a project starts to feel a big complicated, I like to make a list of requirements to make sure I understand the problem I'm trying to solve.
+This is starting to look bigger than an afternoon job.
+Whenever a project starts to feel a bit complicated, I like to make a list of requirements to make sure I understand the problem I'm trying to solve.
 Here's a diagram summarizing the data I've just discussed followed by a short list of requirements for my solution:

 ![Data Plan](/img/WikiData.png)

-- Page views are released hourly.
+Page view data are published hourly.
 We'll gather them within an hour of release.
 - Hourly page view files are typically on the order of 1.5 GB uncompressed.
 That's small enough that we can process them using a serverless method like Cloud Run, which will save us a lot of administrative hassle.
 - Wikidata is released every three days.
 We'll gather the latest copy within 24 hours of its release.
-- Wikidata requires a large (1TB) uncompression.
-It's too big a job for a serverless mechanism and decompression will require some advanced resources so we'll allocated a dynamic virtual machine, which we can dedicate to this task for as long as we need it.
+- Wikidata requires a large (1TB) decompression.
+It's too big a job for a serverless mechanism so we'll allocate a dynamic virtual machine, which we can dedicate to this task for as long as we need it.
 - We should store records of all the data we've downloaded (file names and sizes) so that we can determine what we're missing at any given moment.
-- We should load all gathered data, both page views and wikidata, into BigQuery, to facilitate fast, dynamic queries via standard SQL, and to share all this goodness with everyone!
+- We should load all gathered data, both page views and wikidata, into BigQuery to facilitate fast, dynamic queries via standard SQL, and to make this data publicly available.
-- All of the above must be automated so that the latest data is always available and we never have to rely on manual processes or people with poor memories (like me).
+- All of the above must be automated so that the latest data is always available and we never have to rely on manual processes.

-## The Naive Approach (and why it's not the best plan)
+## The naive approach (and why it's not the best plan)

 What's the simplest and most obvious way to do this?
 Download the data to your laptop using curl or wget, and upload the files from your local hard drive to the Cloud, where you can use modern cloud computing tools to extract meaningful insights and data visualizations.